BBVA/kapow/docs/source/concepts/resource_tree.rst

     │─ route
     │  └──── id                     Id of the route that matched this request.
     │
+    |─ server
+    │  └──── log                    Log to server stderr │        └──── <prefix>         Optional prefix to the message │
     └─ response
       ├──── status                  HTTP status code
       ├──── headers